StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/cold-restore/docker-compose.md

 This topic provides step-by-step instructions for restoring a cold backup of a stack running with Docker Compose for TheHive.

-!!! note "Prerequisite"
+{!includes/implications-cold-backup-restore.md!}

+{!includes/adapting-instructions.md!}

+{!includes/backup-restore-best-practices.md!}

+## Prerequisites

 This process assumes you are using [one of our Docker Compose profiles](https://github.com/StrangeBeeCorp/docker) and have already created a backup using the [Perform a Cold Backup for a Stack Running with Docker Compose](../../backup/cold-backup/docker-compose.md) topic.

 ## Step 1: Stop the services